uzzal2k5/KeyStrokeLogger/README.md

-Requirement: python-xlib required. you can download and install it from http://dl.fedoraproject.org/pub/epel/7/x86_64/p/
-# OnKeyStrokeEvent is called everytime occurs a key event.
+Requirement: python-xlib required. you can download and install it from http://dl.fedoraproject.org/pub/epel/7/x86_64/p/ OnKeyStrokeEvent is called everytime occurs a key event.
-# Call a thread here to send shecdule mail at every 30 second
- #After Initiate first threading , threading sleep 15 seconds
+ Call a thread here to send shecdule mail at every 30 second After Initiate first threading , threading sleep 15 seconds

- # 96 is the ascii value of the grave key (`), we should use any value that is generally press by a ordinary user
-  If you want to modify or reuse this code, chose this value wisely
+  96 is the ascii value of the grave key(`) we should use any value that is generally press by a ordinary user If you want to modify or reuse this code, chose this value wisely

  Email: